thinkingmonkey00/app-framework/docs/contribution/architecture.md

 - [x] All relevant facts must be part of the documentation
 - [x] Documentation must be kept short, descriptive and easy to understand
-- [x] Documentation must provide examples
+- [x] Documentation must contain examples

 Typography